1. Lord Wellesley became Governor-General of India in ___________.

 Explanation: He ruled during King George III’s reign.

-16. Wellesley’s Subsidiary Alliance was first accepted by:
+16. Wellesley’s Subsidiary Alliance was first accepted by___________.

 A) Hyderabad (Nizam)